smallbing87/mcsr-extra-mods/README.md

 # MCSR-Extra-Mods
 Mods that make it different than regular speedrunning

-Isstead of using them for cheating, usually they're used for practice or for categories that are not regular MCSR.
+Instead of using them for cheating, usually they're used for practice or for categories that are not regular MCSR.

 # World Generation / RNG Modify